kubernetes/autoscaler/vertical-pod-autoscaler/README.md

   size, available quota) and cause **pods to go pending**.
 This can be partly addressed by using VPA together with [Cluster Autoscaler](https://github.com/kubernetes/autoscaler/blob/master/cluster-autoscaler/FAQ.md#basics).
 * Multiple VPA resources matching the same pod have undefined behavior.
+* Running the vpa-recommender with leader election enabled (`--leader-elect=true`) in a GKE cluster causes contention with a lease called `vpa-recommender` held by the GKE system component of the same name.
+To run your own VPA in GKE, make sure to specify a different lease name using `--leader-elect-resource-name=vpa-recommender-lease` (or specify your own lease name).

 # Related links